Fulvestrant

 Drug Overview:

-Fulvestrant is a potent estrogen inhibitor drug used in the treatment of breast cancer in advanced stages.
-The Food and Drug Administration (FDA) has approved Fulvestrant as a single-agent therapy (monotherapy) in the treatment of breast cancer for post-menopausal women.
 Fulvestrant is an estrogen receptor antagonist or inhibitor available in injectable doses of 250 mg (milligrams) and 500 mg.
 Fulvestrant 500 mg is administered intramuscularly (IM) on days 1, 15, and 29 and then once per month in the gluteal (buttocks) region.
-Fulvestrant is used either as a single agent therapy or in combination therapy with other drugs like Palbociclib or Ribociclib for managing hormone blockers for breast cancer in postmenopausal women.

-How Fulvestrant Works?
+How Does Fulvestrant Work?

 What Is Fulvestrant Used For?

-• Fulvestrant is used as monotherapy or single-agent therapy treatment for breast cancer in postmenopausal women.
+• Fulvestrant is used as monotherapy, or single-agent therapy, for breast cancer treatment in postmenopausal women.

-• It can also be used in combination therapy with drugs like Ribociclib and Palbociclib for the management of breast cancer in advanced stages where there is metastasis.
+• It can also be used in combination therapy with drugs like Ribociclib and Palbociclib for the management of breast cancer in advanced stages, where there is metastasis.

 Doses:

 • For Combination Therapy: Fulvestrant hormone shot (injection) of 500 mg is injected intramuscularly, similar to the single agent therapy technique.
-It is given in combination with other drugs like Palbociclib, which is given orally at the dose of 125 mg once daily for twenty-one days.
+It is given in combination with other drugs like Palbociclib, which is given orally at a dose of 125 mg once daily for twenty-one days.

-• The combination therapy is usually recommended by doctors in patients who are HR-positive (metastatic cancer), HER2 (hormone estrogen receptor), a negative cancer that has progressed to the advanced stage due to a history of endocrine therapy.
+• The combination therapy is usually recommended by doctors for patients who are HR-positive (metastatic cancer), HER2 (hormone estrogen receptor), a negative cancer that has progressed to the advanced stage due to a history of endocrine therapy.

 Warning: